nirikshan/codeigniter4_hmvc/README.md

 # codeigniter4_hmvc
-I have fixed some issue Of existing ci4 hmvc to for myself
+I have fixed some issue of existing ci4 hmvc to for myself.